KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - I’m looking forward to improving the project soon.

 - We also had to present our project to our peers and I am starting to feel a bit more comfortable doing this.
 My presentation still wasn’t great, but it was better than last time.
 We have to celebrate the small wins, haha.

+### Day 38 and 39 ###

+- I spent a lot of time working on the Weekend Recap Tasks which helped to practice and cement the knowledge we learned during the week.

+- I also managed to complete the bonus tasks activity which consisted of solving various code wars style challenges using a wide variety of JS methods.

+- In preparation for next week I watched a number of Net Ninjas React tutorials; introducing myself to various new concepts including the useEffect hook, conditional rendering, error catching/handling and also custom hooks.
+I plan to watch the videos again tomorrow morning before class, code along with the tutorials, and then try and really break down the code to see what’s going on.
+But for now, time to enjoy the weekend! :)